waiting-for-dev/devise-jwt/README.md

 configuration parameter, can be used to differentiate between clients or devices for the same user.

+The `exp` claim is also stored to allow the clean-up of staled tokens.

 In order to use it, you have to create yourself the associated table and model.
 The association table must be called `whitelisted_jwts`: